-1. House, at No 10, Bloomsbury, Oxford Road, containing inter alia 3 bedrooms on each of the first & top floors - advertised on 5 April 1823.
-Oxford Road & Rusholme Road intersected shortly west of the site of the Dissenters Burial Ground (est 1821), & Joseph may have lived near that intersection.
+1. House, at Number 10, Bloomsbury, Oxford Road, containing inter alia three bedrooms on each of the first and top floors - advertised on 5 April 1823.
+Oxford Road and Rusholme Road intersected shortly west of the site of the Dissenters Burial Ground (established 1821), and Joseph may have lived near that intersection.

-The move to Green Mount House took place when Joseph purchased the Mansion after the death of Robert ANDREW, Esq, who had died in June 1831; having purchased it "lock, stock & barrel," he sold all his own furniture & household goods at the Polygon house, by auction, November-December 1831.
+The move to Green Mount House took place when Joseph purchased the Mansion after the death of Robert ANDREW, Esq, who had died in June 1831; having purchased it "lock, stock and barrel," he sold all his own furniture and household goods at the Polygon house, by auction, November-December 1831.

 [A section of an 1848 map of Manchester, showing Rusholme Road, which arcs over the top of the

-The concern at Bury was known as LEESE, CUSSONS & DIGGLES, but did not prosper, & Joseph, realising his error, promptly decided to end his connection, & did so at considerable financial loss.
+The concern at Bury was known as LEESE, CUSSONS and DIGGLES, but did not prosper, and Joseph, realising his error, promptly decided to end his connection, and did so at considerable financial loss.
 George CUSSONS remained involved with Joseph in the "Ainsworth" Mill concern, along with Joseph's nephew Richard THOMPSON, who had brought in a small capital which he had acquired in working many years in his father's cotton mill in Newcastle-under-Lyme.
-This firm was known as LEESE, CUSSONS & THOMPSON.
+This firm was known as LEESE, CUSSONS and THOMPSON.

-Perhaps because of the experience at Bury, George CUSSONS did not survive long in this partnership, & was replaced by John RYLANDS, who injected considerable capital into it.
-Joseph & his nephew ultimately left it to RYLANDS' sole ownership & management.
+Perhaps because of the experience at Bury, George CUSSONS did not survive long in this partnership, and was replaced by John RYLANDS, who injected considerable capital into it.
+Joseph and his nephew ultimately left it to RYLANDS' sole ownership and management.

-On his "retirement," Joseph dabbled in the stock-broking industry, & his firm, HOUGHLAND & LEESE operated at 51 King Street, Manchester - as Stock & Share Brokers; Land, Building & Money Agents; & Agents to the Royal Insurance Fire & Legal Office, & to the Western Life ASssurance Office (1847).
+On his "retirement," Joseph dabbled in the stock-broking industry, and his firm, HOUGHLAND and LEESE operated at 51 King Street, Manchester - as Stock and Share Brokers; Land, Building and Money Agents; and Agents to the Royal Insurance Fire and Legal Office, and to the Western Life Assurance Office (1847).

-Joseph was earnestly requested by his many friends to enter the newly reconstituted Manchester Corporation as Alderman, & to become the first Mayor, which requests he declined.
+Joseph was earnestly requested by his many friends to enter the newly reconstituted Manchester Corporation as Alderman, and to become the first Mayor, which requests he declined.